Updated: Apr 20

 Dim lights, cut screen time:

 Melatonin is the hormone that helps you fall asleep.
-It is produced in our brain and it's production is stimulated by 'sunset' mood, which means dim lights and reduced physical activities.
+It is produced in our brain (Melatonin is also synthesised within the eye, although to a much lesser extent than in the pineal gland) and it's production is stimulated by 'sunset' mood, which means dim lights and reduced physical activities.
 We need about 3h of slowing down and dim lights to build enough melatonin to go to sleep and stay asleep for the duration of the night.
 TVs, other screen devices and artificial lights have a blue light to it (it is called blue light, but doesn't actually look typically blue.)
 That light prevents the production of melatonin.
 Try to limit the screen time just before bed or use an app, that automatically will change the light on your laptop and phone in the evening hours or get 'blue blocker glasses' to help your body get ready for a good night sleep.

 Stretch and breathe: